Bios-Marcel/cordless/README.md

 directly have an impact on the project, but it will surely motivate me to keep working on this project, as it shows that people care about it.

+## Why should or shouldn't you use this project

+Reason to use it:
+  * Your PC is not very powerful
+  * Your on a mobile device and value your battery life
+  * You just like terminal applications
+  * You are scared that the discord client communicates too much with the HQ

+Reasons not to use it:
+  * You like fancy GUI
+  * You want to see images, videos and whatnot inside of the application itself
+  * You need the voice/video calling features
+  * You need to administrate a server (no adminsitration features yet)

 ## Similar projects

 Here is a list of similar projects: